toolness/paint-manhattan/README.md

 ## Editing the map

-[Aseprite][] is required to edit the map at `manhattan.aseprite`.
+[Aseprite][] is required to edit the map at `graphics/manhattan.aseprite`.
 The metadata for each street name is stored in a separate layer per street; they effectively function as masks and the actual RGB color of the street isn't important, as long as it's not completely transparent.

-Once you've edited the map, run `python3 export_spritesheet.py` to export it as a spritesheet and associated JSON metadata (alternatively, you can use Aseprite's "Export Sprite Sheet" command with the equivalent options).
+Once you've edited the map, run `python3 export_from_aseprite.py` to export it as a spritesheet and associated JSON metadata (alternatively, you can use Aseprite's "Export Sprite Sheet" command with the equivalent options).